 Our sum total of prizes that year was less than a dozen, but we chose pretty well.
 The first recipients included stage director Peter Sellars, whose latest collaboration (with writer Toni Morrison and others) Desdemona, has recently been seen in London, dancer and choreographer Yvette Boszik, still astounding audiences in her native Hungary at this summer’s dance festival there, Glasgow’s Citizens’ Theatre (resurgent under new artistic director Dominic Hill), and actor Kath Howden, superb this year in Beckett’s Footfalls at that venue.

-This year the awards will take place on three days throughout August, 15th, 23rd and 29th.
-Edinburgh Napier University are exclusively sponsoring the final day of the awards on the 29th.
+For 2015 the awards will take place on three days throughout August, 15th, 23rd and 29th.
+Edinburgh Napier University are exclusively sponsoring the final day of the awards on Saturday, August 29, 2015.

 Each week our guest presenters hand out rather more of the treasured trophies these days.
 The cluster of Angels are joined most weeks by a supreme Archangel award to someone who has made a sustained and valued contribution over a number of years.
 We also have our Little Devil, presented to those who have overcome any manner of gremlins or more serious setbacks to produce the goods.